 - Corporate Money Matters (re)uses scrap paper where appropriate.

 - Where batteries are required, they are always sourced as rechargeable batteries.

 - Our office supplies’ procurement is always aimed at sourcing products with better environmental credentials.

 - Corporate Money Matters commits to purchase all new paper from 100% recycled, UK manufactured sources and refills its printer cartridges (until they no longer work) rather than purchasing entire new cartridges as standard.

 - We set our margins on paper to a moderate setting to reduce the total amount of paper sheets printed on; and we print double-sided as default.

-- When larger purchases are required, such as IT equipment, Commercial Money Matters buys either pre-used items or new items that have good environmental credentials.
+- When larger purchases are required, such as IT equipment, Corporate Money Matters buys either pre-used items or new items that have good environmental credentials.

 - The main waste output from the office is paper and cardboard; 100% of this waste is recycled (when it cannot be reused).